 From the day you remove the bandage you can see the outcome, which is excellent.

-It is a surgical procedure that lifts the self-esteem of patients.
-In addition to an aesthetic benefit, it has another psychological benefit in that it allows the patient to quickly resume their personal and social lives.
+It is a surgical procedure that improves the patients´ self-esteem.
+In addition to the aesthetic benefit, it has a great psychological benefit that allows the patients to reintegrate quickly into their personal and social lives.

 Click on the buttons to see the before-and-after comparison.

-Tubular breasts are so called because they breasts with a tubular shape, which is due in particular to some alteration in their development: there has been little development of the breast with insufficient growth in the lower pole of the breast and a herniation of the areola with an excessive diameter.
-They are notable in that they can be of different grades, and the anomaly on one side can be much greater than on the other.
+Tubular breasts are so called because they have a tubular shape.
+It is conditioned by alteration in breast development, such as underdevelopment of mammary tissue with insufficient lower pole and herniation of the areola with excessive diameter.
+The alterations can be of different grades, and the abnormality in one side can be much bigger than in the other.